 - Employee Resources

-The Northern Red-legged Frog is a native pond-breeding amphibian is recognized by Oregon as a Sensitive Species.
+The Northern Red-legged Frog is a native pond-breeding amphibian that is recognized by Oregon as a Sensitive Species.
 This species has been impacted by introductions of invasive American Bullfrogs and habitat loss in western Washington and Oregon.
-This cryptic species is often missed because they call exclusively underwater, a behavior that has been studied by Danielle Nelsen.
+This cryptic species is often missed because they call exclusively underwater, a behavior that has been studied by Danielle Nelson.
 Research on the emergence, movement, and dispersal behavior of this species has been carried out by both Nathan Chelgren and Evan Bredeweg.
-This is complimented by work from Jenn Rowe who examined landscape factors that influence Northern Red-legged Frog populations.
-These research efforts inform the management of conservation of this species.
+This is complemented by work from Jenn Rowe, who examined landscape factors that influence Northern Red-legged Frog populations.
+These research efforts inform wildlife management of conservation of this species.